backdrop-contrib/videojs/README.md

 2. Download the Video.js library from http://videojs.com.
 Extract the module to `sites/all/libraries/video-js` and make sure that `sites/all/libraries/video-js/video.js` exists.
+   NOTE: you can skip this step and use the Video.js version from the Video.js Content Deliver Network (CDN).
 3. In your Drupal site, enable the module.
 4. If not yet created, create a File field for one of your content types at Structure -> Content types -> [type] -> Manage fields.
 Make sure